The Call for More Realistic Law Practice Training

 Course Background and Objectives

 Law students often complain that law school does not prepare them for the "real world" of law practice.
-The Lawyering Skills Course is an optional third year, semester-long program that integrates what students have learned throughout law school to the core skills needed for effective law practice and emphasizes the skills they will need in the early years of practice.
+The Lawyering Skills Course is an optional upper-level, semester-long program that integrates what students have learned throughout law school to the core skills needed for effective law practice and emphasizes the skills they will need in the early years of practice.

 The course simulates law practice situations in which students practice the following skills: